 Shows the current status of the IntelliSense completion database:

 The database contains metadata for all the environment's libraries and improves IntelliSense speed and reduces memory usage.
 When Visual Studio detects a new environment (or you add one), it automatically begins to compile the database by analyzing the library source files.
 This process can take anywhere from a minute to an hour or more depending on what's installed.
 (Anaconda, for example, comes with many libraries and takes some time to compile the database.)
-Once complete, you'll get detailed IntelliSense and won't have to refresh the database again (with the Refresh DB button) until you install more libraries.
+Once complete, you get detailed IntelliSense and don't need to refresh the database again (with the Refresh DB button) until you install more libraries.

 Libraries for which data haven't been compiled are marked with a !; if an environment's database isn't complete, a ! also appears next to it in the main environment list.